avahi-org/avahiplatform/README.md

 You can install these dependencies using pip.
 We recommend using a virtual environment for your project.

+## License 📄

+This project is licensed under the MIT License.
+See the [Open-source MIT license](https://opensource.org/licenses/MIT) file for details.

 ## Contributing 🤝

 We welcome contributions from the community!
 Whether you've found a bug or have a feature in mind, we'd love to hear from you.
 Here's how you can contribute: